heroku-examples/agentforce-collage-agent-sf-integration/README.md

    6. Go to **This Topic's Actions** tab.
    7. Select New and from the dropdown list choose Add from Asset Library.
    8. Check the **Generate Collage** action and click **Finish**.
+   9. Confirm the **Generate Collage** action is in the list of actions.

 3. Testing the Agent Action